russellw/clean-cs/README.md

 - Capitalize the first word of the first line comment in a block thereof
 - Sort case labels in a section
 - Sort case sections in a switch statement
+- Sort comparison operands
+-- `b == a` -> `a == b`
+- Sort class members

+In general, each user or project will only want a subset of these transformations.
+The simplest way to achieve this is to fork the project, edit the section of `Program.cs` marked `// Apply transformations`, and delete the unwanted ones.